 The acute dental care (ADC) department situated at Guy's Hospital remains open for adult emergency conditions such as dental infection, bleeding and trauma.
 In order to access this service please call NHS 111, where you will be triaged by a dental nurse and offered an appointment if appropriate, depending on availability.
 Patients should be aware that there is only capacity to see a limited number of patients per day.
 Those who turn up without having been given an appointment though NHS 111 service will be turned away.

 If you are already a patient with us and have an orthodontic emergency, please see the orthodontic update page for information on what to do.

 The children's dental emergency walk-in clinic is located at the Dental Centre at St Thomas' Hospital, and is available for walk-ins, Monday to Friday.
-The Dental Nurse triage that was previously run via NHS 111 is now no longer in operation.

 We may be able to provide treatment for you in the Acute Dental Centre if you need adult acute (urgent) dental care.

 This service is for patients in severe dental pain, with facial swelling, acute dental trauma and/or uncontrollable bleeding, subject to assessment by the clinician in charge.